——————————————————–

 It wasn’t just that he called me a whore – he juxtaposed it against my professional being: Are you urban scientist or an urban whore?
 Completely dismissing me as a scientist, a science communicator (whom he sought for my particular expertise), and someone who could offer something meaningful to his brand.What?
 Now, I’m so immoral and wrong to inquire about compensation?
 Plus, it was obvious me that I was supposed to be honored by the request..

 After all, Dr. Important Person does it for free so what’s my problem?
 Listen, I ain’t him and he ain’t me.
 Folks have reasons – finances, time, energy, aligned missions, whatever – for doing or not doing things.
 Seriously, all anger aside…this rationalization of working for free and you’ll get exposure is wrong-headed.
 This is work.
 I am a professional.
 Professionals get paid.
 End of story.
 Even if I decide to do it pro bono (because I support your mission or I know you, whatevs) – it is still worth something.
 I’m simply choosing to waive that fee.
-But the fact is told ol’ boy No; and he got all up in his feelings.
+But the fact is I told ol’ boy No; and he got all up in his feelings.
 So, go sit on a soft internet cushion, Ofek, ’cause you are obviously all butt-hurt over my rejection.
 And take heed of the advice on my khanga.

 Thanks to everyone who helped me focus my righteous anger on these less-celebrated equines.
 I appreciate your support, words of encouragement, and offers to ride down on his *$$.